Nathaniel Buzolic: Early life

 Buzolic is a first-generation Australian, and is of Croatian descent.
-His mother was born in a refugee camp in Egypt.
+His mother was born in a refugee camp in Egypt and grew up in Lakemba, New South Wales.
 Buzolic studied at De La Salle College Ashfield, and later attended the Australian Theatre for Young People (ATYP) in Sydney and later studied at Screenwise Acting School for Film and Television, graduating in 2004.

 Career

 Buzolic hosted the Disney Channel's afternoon kids show Studio Disney (2005).
 He has also appeared in All Saints (2003), Home and Away (2002) and an uncredited role in an episode of Water Rats (2001).

 Buzolic's played the title role in the feature comedy Offing David (2008) alongside fellow Australian actor Adam J. Yeend.
 Previously, he had minor roles in the 2007 Australian short films Road Rage and My Greatest Day Ever.

 In 2011, it was confirmed that Buzolic would play Kol Mikaelson in the CW series The Vampire Diaries.
 He reprised his role in the pilot episode of The Vampire Diaries spin-off series The Originals.
 It was reported on 30 May 2014 that Buzolic would return to The Originals for its second season and he appeared in the first trailer that debuted at the 2014 San Diego Comic-Con.

 On 20 February 2014, it was announced that Buzolic had landed one of the lead roles in Supernatural: Bloodlines, a spin-off of the CW series Supernatural, with the twentieth episode of the latter's ninth season serving as a backdoor pilot.
 However, The CW passed on the pilot in May 2014.
 In March 2014, Buzolic appeared in two episodes of the fourth season of ABC Family's Pretty Little Liars as Dean Stavros, Spencer's (Troian Bellisario) substance abuse counselor.
-He reprised his role in the fifth and sixth episodes of the sixth season.Buzolic appeared in Hacksaw Ridge as Harold Doss, the brother of the main character alongside Andrew Garfield.
-In March 2022 it was announced that he would appear in Legacies as Kol Mikaelson.
+He reprised his role in the fifth and sixth episodes of the sixth season.
+Buzolic appeared in 2016 Mel Gibson war film Hacksaw Ridge as Harold Doss, the brother of the main character, alongside Andrew Garfield.
+In March 2022, it was announced that he would appear in Legacies as Kol Mikaelson.

+In May 2026 he began appearing in the Israeli version of Dancing with the Stars.
+He was eliminated in the July 25, 2026 episode.

 Personal life

 Buzolic is a Born-again Christian.

-He has voiced support for Israel during the Gaza War.
+He has voiced support for Israel during the Gaza war and has visited the country more than 25 times since 2017.
+In October 2023, in solidarity with Israel, Buzolic condemned the October 7 attacks, calling the pro-Palestine movement as "satanic" and stated that people who support the Palestinians as "the devil".
+In an interview with Sky News Australia in January 2024, he called the pro-Palestinian slogan "from the river to the sea" as a "call for genocide of the Jewish presence in the land".
+In 2024 Buzolic was honored as one of the torchbearers in the national Israeli Independence Day ceremony.